USEPA/AMET/docs/AMET_Users_Guide_v1.md

 MySQL admini­strator.
 Note that this is not the same as the “ametsecure” password that will be created using the scripts discussed below.

-MET Setup
+AMET Setup
 ---------

 Go to the setup directory

-> $ cd $AMETBASE/scripts\_db/setupMET
+> $ cd $AMETBASE/scripts\_db/dbsetup

-Here, you will see a series of C-shell scripts (.csh) and an input file (.input).
-The input file, sites\_meta.input, defines the metadata file for the MADIS stations (station ID, location, etc.).
+Here, you will see two C-shell scripts (.csh).

-To initialize the MET side of AMET, you will need to edit and run the initialize\_met\_db.csh script.
+To create an AMET user, you will need to edit and run the create\_amet\_user.csh script.
 Specifically, you should make sure the value of AMETBASE corresponds to your system.
-If you have already run the setup procedure for AQ, you should set the variable “new\_db” to “N”; otherwise set it to “Y” to create a new amet database.
-Run the initialize script

-> $ ./initialize\_met\_db.csh
+> $ ./create\_amet\_user.csh

 This will ask you for MySQL’s “root” password.
-It will then set up the AMET database, “amet”, and the AMET user, “ametsecure”.
-It will also create two tables in your amet database: stations (observation sites metadata) and project\_log (contains summary information for each MET project).
+It will then set up the the AMET user, “ametsecure”.

-The setup directory also contains scripts for removing projects and removing the amet database.
-To delete a specific MET project, use
+The setup directory also contains scripts for removing the amet database.

-> $./delete\_project.csh

-This script will ask you for the name of the project to delete.
-**CAUTION:** This will delete all of the tables in the database corresponding to that project.

-To delete the amet database from MySQL, use
+To delete a specific AMET database, edit and run the delete\_db.csh script, specifically setting the $AMETBASE and $AMET_DATABASE (the database to be removed).

 > $./delete\_db.csh